University of Exeter │Royal Botanic Garden Edinburgh

 DRYFLOR’s results provide a scientific framework within which, for the first time, national decision makers can contextualise the significance of their dry forests at a regional and continental scale.
 (For more details visit http://elmer.rbge.org.uk/dryflor/

-RBGE has also recently won two grants from the Research Council UK - Brazil (CONFAP) Newton Fund.
-The first, “Dry forest biomes in Brazil: biodiversity and ecosystem services” aims to develop UK leadership in monitoring of biodiversity, carbon stock, carbon balance and tree mortality in Latin America beyond rain forests and into dry biomes.
-In the second, "Nordeste: new science for a neglected biome", RBGE is delivering the biodiversity component of an integrative project that seeks to understand how Brazilian dry forests function and how they will fare in changing climates alongside collaborators from Imperial College and the University of Reading.
+Work on dry forests has been taken forward by two grants from the Research Council UK - Brazil (CONFAP) Newton Fund.
+The first, “Dry forest biomes in Brazil: biodiversity and ecosystem services” aimed to develop UK leadership in monitoring of biodiversity, carbon stock, carbon balance and tree mortality in Latin America beyond rain forests and into dry biomes.
+In the second, "Nordeste: new science for a neglected biome", RBGE and U Exeter are delivering the biodiversity component of an integrative project that seeks to understand how Brazilian dry forests function and how they will fare in changing climates alongside collaborators from Imperial College and the University of Reading.

 Tropical dry forests: DRYLFLOR's first paper on the cover of Science, 23rd Sept 2016

 Neotropical dry forests are often typified by abundant cacti.
 This is a species endemic to the Marañon valley

 DRYFLOR network fieldwork in Parque Nacional do Peruacu, Minas Gerais, Brazil, March 2015

 Taxonomic and biogeographic work focuses on the legumes (Leguminosae), the third largest family of flowering plants with about 19,500 species.
 Legumes provide food crops, timber, fodder and shade, and fertilise poor soils by nitrogen fixation in their roots.
 Known mostly for crops such as peas, beans and soya, legume trees also dominate tropical forests in the Neotropics and Africa.